Having questions about royalty-free/stock music? Licensing? Genres or maybe some other technical stuff?

 If you’re using music for non-private use, you have to use only licensed music (which refers to royalty-free music).

 Many businesses use royalty-free music in their ads and don’t realize that they need a license from ASCAP or BMI before doing so.
-We provide these types of licenses for commercial use.
+It’s important to use these types of licenses for commercial use.

 Moral rights are given to the creator of any piece of art.
 These include